History of Detroit: Early French settlement

-American control
+Early American control

 Detroit was the goal of various American campaigns during the Revolutionary War, but logistical difficulties in the American frontier and American Indian allies of Great Britain would keep any armed Patriot force from reaching the Detroit area.
 In the 1783 Treaty of Paris, Great Britain ceded territory that included Detroit to the newly recognized United States, though in reality it remained under British control.
 Great Britain continued to trade with and defend her native allies in the area, and supplied local nations with weapons and supplies to raid American settlers and soldiers.
 The British left in 1796 following the Jay Treaty.
 In 1794, a Native American alliance, that had received some support and encouragement from the British, was decisively defeated by General Anthony Wayne at the Battle of Fallen Timbers near Toledo, Ohio.
 Wayne negotiated the Treaty of Greenville (1795) with many of these nations, in which tribes ceded the area of Fort Detroit to the United States.

 Father Gabriel Richard arrived at Ste.
 Anne's in 1796.
 He helped start the school which evolved into the University of Michigan, started primary schools for American boys and girls as well as for Native Americans, as a territorial representative to U.S. Congress helped establish a road-building project that connected Detroit and Chicago, and brought the first printing press to Michigan which printed the first Michigan newspaper.
 The Great Fire of 1805 destroyed most of the settlement.
 A river warehouse and brick chimneys of the wooden homes were the sole structures to survive.
 Detroit's motto and seal (as on the Flag) reflect this fire.